 Sheet mulching works by suppressing existing plants until they eventually die and decompose.

 This results in beautiful, rich soil—but it takes time and a lot of material.

 I have used this method extensively on my homestead, and it is very labor intensive.

 But it has made amazing improvements in my soil quality, and it has greatly reduced the amount of watering I need to do each summer.
 So on the whole, I definitely think it’s a great way to transform your lawn into a garden.
 It's definitely worth the effort.

-Gaia’s Garden: A Guide to Home-Scale Permaculture is a great book that covers this method in detail.
+Gaia’s Garden: A Guide to Home-Scale Permaculture is a great book that covers a version of this method in detail.